R2Northstar/NorthstarWiki/docs/faq.md

 ### Q: Where is Frontier Defense?

-A: Frontier Defense is currently in development and will be available in a release when it's finished.
+A: Frontier Defense is currently in development and will be available in a release when it's finished.\
+However there are servers hosting a WIP version of Frontier Defense which is available to try out!